 Long-lived assets classified as held for sale are measured at the lower of their carrying amount or fair value less the cost to sell the asset.
 These assets are no longer depreciated once they meet the criteria of being held for sale.
-There were no assets held for sale as of December 31, 2016 and 2017.
+There were no assets held for sale as of December 31, 2018 and 2019.

 Deferred Financing Costs: Financing fees incurred for obtaining new loans and credit facilities are deferred and amortized over the term of the respective loan or credit facility using the effective interest rate method.
 The unamortized deferred financing costs are presented as a direct deduction from the carrying amount of the related loan and credit facility in the consolidated balance sheet.
 Deferred financing costs relating to undrawn facilities are presented under non-current assets in the consolidated balance sheet.
 Any unamortized balance of costs relating to loans repaid or refinanced is expensed in the period in which the repayment or refinancing is made, subject to the guidance regarding Debt Extinguishment.
-Any unamortized balance of costs related to credit facilities repaid and terminated is expensed in the period.
-Any unamortized balance of costs relating to the credit facilities refinanced is deferred and amortized over the term of the respective credit facility in the period in which the refinancing occurs, subject to the provisions of the accounting guidance relating to Changes in Line-of-Credit or Revolving-Debt Arrangements.
+Any unamortized balance of costs related to credit facilities repaid and terminated is expensed in the same period.
+Any unamortized balance of costs relating to the credit facilities refinanced is deferred and amortized over the term of the respective refinanced credit facility in the period in which the refinancing occurs, subject to the provisions of the accounting guidance relating to Changes in Line-of-Credit or Revolving-Debt Arrangements.

 Derivative Instruments: The Company may enter into foreign exchange forward contracts to create economic hedges for its exposure to currency exchange risk on payments relating to the acquisition of vessels and on certain loan obligations.
-The Company also enters into interest rate derivatives to create economic hedges for its exposure to interest rate risk of its loan obligations.
+The Company may also enter into interest rate derivatives to create economic hedges for its exposure to interest rate risk of its loan obligations as well as derivatives relating to the fluctuation of the price of bunker fuel consumed by its vessels.
 When such derivatives do not qualify for hedge accounting the Company records these financial instruments in the consolidated balance sheet at their fair value as either a derivative asset or a liability, and recognizes the fair value changes thereto in the consolidated statements of operations.
 When the derivatives do qualify for hedge accounting, depending upon the nature of the hedge, changes in fair value of the derivatives are either offset against the fair value of assets, liabilities or firm commitments through income, or recognized in other comprehensive income/(loss) (effective portion) until the hedged item is recognized in the consolidated statements of operations.
-For the years ended December 31, 2015, 2016 and 2017, no derivatives were accounted for as accounting hedges.
+For the years ended December 31, 2017, 2018 and 2019, no derivatives were accounted for as accounting hedges.

-Financial Instruments: Over-the-counter foreign exchange forward contracts, interest rate derivatives and cash equivalents are recorded at fair value.
+Financial Instruments: Over-the-counter foreign exchange forward contracts, interest rate derivatives, bunker fuel price derivatives and cash equivalents are recorded at fair value.
 Other financial instruments, including debt are recorded at amortized cost.